bioinf-mcb/mgg_prophages/README.md

 **1. Customize config file (config.yml)**

-Config file description:
-* Directory to download and install dependencies (SETUP_TOOLS_DIR)
+1. Directory to download and install dependencies (SETUP_TOOLS_DIR).
-* Params for NCBI workflow (INPHARED).
-* Params for prophage detection workflow (PROPHAGES).
+2. File with annotated bacterial genome(s) (recommended: via PATRIC server) (GENBANK_FILE)

 **2. Download dependencies (SetupTools)**

 <div align="justify">
-Executing command below will guide you through seting up dependencies.
+Executing command below will guide you through setting up dependencies.
 If you already did that it is enough to point in config file (SETUP_TOOLS_DIR) to directory with dependencies.
 </div> <br>

 ```sh